MattiP99/rt-assignment3-ROS/ReadMe.md

     type="final_controller"  />
 </launch>

-The User can easaily run the project with the command:
+The User can launch the simulation_sim.launch, mvoe_base.launch, rt1a3_teleop.launch and rt1a3.launch

-ATTETETETETETETETETETETETETE

 ##Environment and Mapping
 -----------------------------------------------------------------------------------------------------